Custance History, Family Crest & Coats of Arms

 Early History of the Custance family

-Another 229 words (16 lines of text) covering the years 1273, 1379, 1629, 1801, and 1881 are included under the topic Early Custance History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Custance research.
+Another 55 words (4 lines of text) covering the years 1273, 1379, 1629, 1801, 1650, 1669, 1881 and 1904 are included under the topic Early Custance History in all our PDF Extended History products and printed products wherever possible.

 Custance Spelling Variations